reubenfirmin/sz/README.md

 ## Status

 It works, and output matches `du`.
-With 50 threads and a sleep time of 100 microseconds, it is within the same order of magnitude as `du`, although consistently slower.
+With 50 threads and a sleep time of 100 microseconds, it is within the same order of magnitude as `du` in terms of performance, although consistently slower.
 There are plenty of easy pickings still to be had for optimizations.

 Known issue: running twice with a high number of threads returns a nonsensical result the second time.